 https://hdl.handle.net/20.500.14716/127190 |

-DOI is the industry standard for academic publishing, ORCID for researchers, ROR for institutions, and ARK for cultural heritage objects.
+DOI is the industry standard for academic publishing, ORCID for researchers, ROR for institutions, and ARK for cultural heritage — though ARK is a general-purpose scheme usable for any digital or physical object.
 Each PID type has a dedicated resolver: doi.org, orcid.org, ror.org, hdl.handle.net, and n2t.net (ARK).
 A critical limitation: PIDs are often conflated with open access, but they are orthogonal — a DOI resolves regardless of whether the resource is open or behind a paywall.
 Persistence and resolvability are properties of the identifier, not of the access conditions.

 Key Takeaways